AmbiqAI/heartkit/README.md

 #### 2. Train Model

-The `train` command is used to train a heart kit model.
+The `train` command is used to train a Heart Kit model.
 The following command will train the arrhythmia model using the reference configuration.
-Please refer to `configs/train-arrhythmia-model.json` and `heartkit/defines.py` to see supported options.
+Please refer to `heartkit/defines.py` to see supported options.

 ```bash
 heartkit --task arrhythmia --mode train --config ./configs/train-arrhythmia-model.json
 ```

-> Due to the large dataset and class imbalance, the batch size and buffer size are large to ensure properly shuffling of patients as well as classes.
+> Due to the large dataset and class imbalance, the batch size and buffer size are large for arrhythmia training to ensure properly shuffling of patients as well as classes.
 The first epoch will take much longer as it fills up this buffer.
 To train on dedicated GPUs, it's recommended to have at least 10 GB of VRAM.

 #### 3. Evaluate Model